pauldmccarthy/fsleyes/userdoc/overview.rst

 -----

+If you get stuck:

+ - Search through these help pages to see if your problem is discussed anywhere (hint: try the :ref:`index` page).

+ - If you can't figure out how to do something, see if it is covered in the :ref:`How do i ... <quick_start_how_do_i>` section of the :ref:`quick_start` page.

-If you get stuck, search through these help pages to see if your problem is discussed anywhere.
-Most FSLeyes buttons and controls also have tooltips which contain useful information, and which will pop up if your hover the mouse over the controls for a couple of seconds:
+ - If something has gone wrong, check the :ref:`troubleshooting` page to see if you problem is covered there.

+Most FSLeyes buttons and controls also have tooltips which contain useful information, and which will pop up if your hover the mouse over a control for a couple of seconds:

 .. image:: images/overview_tooltip.png
    :align: center